railwayapp/docs/src/docs/tutorials/migrate-from-heroku.md

 This is important so that as you complete the following steps, the [Railway CLI](/reference/cli-api) is properly linked.

-## 1. Login to Railway from the CLI
+## 1. Login to Railway From the CLI

 Ensure your CLI is authenticated to your Railway account:
 ```bash